-The QPM score program includes the following additional practice and member eligibility requirements:
+In addition to the QIPS program participation and eligibility requirements outlined starting on page 2, the QPM score program includes the following additional practice and member eligibility requirements:

-- Adult practices.
-Practices must have an average panel size of 200 or more members (combination of commercial and/or Medicare Advantage HMO/POS/PPO and National BlueCard PPO members) during the measurement year. - Pediatric practices.
-Practices must have an average panel size of 200 or more members (combination of commercial HMO/PPO/POS and National Blue Card PPO members) during the measurement year. - HMO/POS members must be with the practice for at least 11 months of the measurement year.
-PPO members must be continuously enrolled with Personal Choice[®], Personal Choice 65SM PPO, or a National BlueCard PPO plan for at least 11 months of the measurement year.
-National BlueCard PPO members are based on a limited set of measures, which are identified in Appendix C: Quality measures for measurement year 2020. - Member eligibility for services is based on the definitions in Appendix C and the member's qualification for inclusion in the population for a specific quality measure.
-If an individual member qualified for more than one quality measure, the member is counted separately for each one. - Practices must be classified as either Family/General Practice, Internal Medicine/Geriatrics, or Pediatrics. - Tandigm Health Practices, although measured on their entire membership population, will only receive payments on their specific member population (in accordance with their Tandigm Health Practices contract) on record at the beginning of the payment month in which the payment is made for the QIPS program components for which they are eligible. - The practice's panel status must be open or current.
-This is defined in the eligibility requirements on page 4.
+- National BlueCard PPO members are based on a limited set of measures, which are identified in Appendix C: Quality measures for measurement year 2022. - Member eligibility for services is based on the definitions in Appendix C and the member's qualification for inclusion in the population for a specific quality measure.
+If an individual member qualified for more than one quality measure, the member is counted separately for each one. - Practices must be classified as either Family/General Practice, Internal Medicine/Geriatrics, or Pediatrics. - The practice's panel status must be open or current.
+This is defined in the eligibility requirements on page 4. - Practices can earn incentives on up to seven individual quality measures.